 Nigerian consumer lending service, Paylater has launched a savings and investment product, clearly taking aim at savings apps like Piggybank and Cowrywise, because, obviously.
-They’ve called it ‘PayVest’ and promised user-investors a return of 15.5% per annum, so let me start by pointing out the obvious: this looks like a neat way to grow their supply side.
+It's called ‘PayVest’ and they've promised user-investors a return of 15.5% per annum, so let me start by pointing out the obvious: this looks like a neat way to acquire cheap capital.

 Paylater's core business can be described in three sentences: